faizwhb/faizwhb/content/project/deep_metric_learning/index.md

 #### Architectures
 1. DenseNets - Huang, Gao, et al. "Densely connected convolutional networks."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.
+2. EfficientNets - Tan, Mingxing, and Quoc Le.
+"EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks."
+International Conference on Machine Learning.
+2019.
-2. InceptionV3 - Szegedy, Christian, et al. "Rethinking the inception architecture for computer vision."
+3. InceptionV3 - Szegedy, Christian, et al. "Rethinking the inception architecture for computer vision."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016.
+4. ResNets - He, Kaiming, et al. "Deep residual learning for image recognition."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.
+5. MobileNets - Sandler, Mark, et al. "Mobilenetv2: Inverted residuals and linear bottlenecks."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2018.

 #### Optimization
 1. Adam - Kingma, Diederik P., and Jimmy Ba.
 "Adam: A method for stochastic optimization." arXiv preprint arXiv:1412.6980 (2014).